ArekBalysNordic/sdk-nrf/samples/matter/lock/README.rst

 .. _matter_lock_sample_ble_nus:

-Matter BLE NUS (Nordic UART Service)
+Matter Bluetooth LE NUS (Nordic UART Service)
 =========================================

 .. matter_door_lock_sample_lock_nus_desc_start

-The Matter BLE NUS is an simple implementation of Nordic UART Service that allows to declare specific commands for a Matter sample and use them to control device remotely via BLE.
+The Matter Bluetooth LE NUS is an simple implementation of Nordic UART Service that allows to declare specific commands for a Matter sample and use them to control device remotely via Bluetooth LE.
-This service is only an example of how to implement additional BLE service within a Matter sample and use it to specific purpose.
+This service is only an example of how to implement additional Bluetooth LE service within a Matter sample and use it to specific purpose.
-You can create own proprietary service and add it to BLE Advertising Arbiter to use it with a Matter sample.
+You can create own proprietary service and add it to Bluetooth LE Advertising Arbiter to use it with a Matter sample.
-You can enable this feature by setting the ``-DCONFIG_CHIP_NUS_SERVICE=y`` kconfig.
+You can enable this feature by setting the ``-DCONFIG_CHIP_NUS=y`` kconfig.
-Matter BLE NUS requires a secure connection with your mobile phone.
+Matter Bluetooth LE NUS requires a secure connection with your mobile phone.
 Depending on build types (``debug`` or ``release``) a PIN code will be different:

 * In the ``debug`` build type the secure PIN code is generated randomly and printed in log console in the following way: